Texas Prepares As Harvey Strengthens To Category 2 Storm

-HOUSTON (AP) — Harvey continued to intensify as it steered for the Texas coast, with the forecasters saying early Friday that it had strengthened to a Category 2 storm.
+HOUSTON (AP) — Conditions were deteriorating along Texas’s Gulf Coast on Friday as Hurricane Harvey strengthened and slowly moved toward the state, with forecasters warning that evacuations and preparations “should be rushed to completion.”

-The hurricane with the potential for up to 3 feet of rain, 125 mph winds and 12-foot storm surges could be the fiercest such storm to hit the United States in almost a dozen years.
-Forecasters labeled Harvey a “life-threatening storm” that posed a “grave risk” as millions of people braced for a prolonged battering that could swamp dozens of counties more than 100 miles inland.
+Millions of people were bracing for a prolonged battering from the hurricane, which could be the fiercest such storm to hit the U.S. in nearly a dozen years.
+Forecasters labeled Harvey a “life-threatening storm” that posed a “grave risk,” saying it could swamp several counties more than 100 miles (161 kilometers) inland.

+Fueled by warm Gulf of Mexico waters, the storm now has maximum sustained winds of 110 mph (177 kph), just shy of the benchmark for a Category 3 storm, according to the National Hurricane Center.
+The center expect the storm to reach that mark before it makes landfall late Friday or early Saturday.

+Brock Long, director of the Federal Emergency Management Agency, told “Good Morning America” early Friday that Harvey was a “very serious” threat and that the window for evacuating was quickly closing.

 Superstorm Sandy, which pummeled New York and New Jersey in 2012, never had the high winds and had lost tropical status by the time it struck.
 But it was devastating without formally being called a major hurricane.

 All seven Texas counties on the coast from Corpus Christi to the western end of Galveston Island have ordered mandatory evacuations of tens of thousands of residents from all low-lying areas.
-In four of those counties, officials ordered their entire county evacuated and warned those who stayed behind that no one could be guaranteed rescue.
+Officials in four counties ordered full evacuations and warned there was no guarantee of rescue for people staying behind.

 “A lot of people are taking this storm for granted thinking it may not pose much of a danger to them,” Gov. Greg Abbott told Houston television station KPRC.
 “Please heed warnings and evacuate as soon as possible.”

-Abbott has activated about 700 members of the state National Guard ahead of Hurricane Harvey making landfall.
+Abbott has activated about 700 members of the state National Guard ahead of Harvey making landfall.

-As of 4 a.m.
-CDT Friday, Harvey was centered about 180 miles (290 kilometers) southeast of Corpus Christi and was moving northwest near 9 mph (15 kph) with maximum sustained winds near 105 mph (165 kph).

-Harvey’s effect would be broad.
-The hurricane center said storm surges as much as 3 feet could be expected as far north as Morgan City, Louisiana, some 400 miles away from the anticipated landfall.
+Harvey’s effect is expected to be broad: The hurricane center said large storm surges could be expected as far north as Morgan City, Louisiana, some 400 miles (644 kilometers) away from the anticipated landfall.

 And once it comes ashore, the storm is expected to stall, dumping copious amounts of rain for days in areas like flood-prone Houston, the nation’s fourth most-populous city, and San Antonio.

 State transportation officials were considering when to turn all evacuation routes from coastal areas into one-way traffic arteries headed inland.
-John Barton, a former deputy executive director of the Texas Department of Transportation, predicted state officials will do this before the storm hits, but said timing and determining where to use it are the key factors.
-Storms change paths and if contraflow starts too early, supplies such as extra gasoline needed to support impacted areas can’t get in, he said.
+John Barton, a former deputy executive director of the Texas Department of Transportation, predicted state officials will do so before the storm hits.
+But storms change paths, and if contraflow starts too early, supplies such as extra gasoline needed to support impacted areas can’t get in, he said.

-This would be the first hurricane for Bethany Martinez, who is pregnant and has two boys, 5 and 6, who were with grandparents in Austin.
-Asked about her demeanor, Martinez replied: “Afraid.”
+This would be the first hurricane for Bethany Martinez, who is pregnant and has two sons, ages 5 and 6, who were with grandparents in Austin.
+Asked about her demeanor, Martinez said: “Afraid.”

 Driscoll Children’s Hospital in Corpus Christi was airlifting at least 10 critically ill, mostly premature infants from its neonatal intensive care unit to Cook Children’s Hospital in Fort Worth.
 They were expected to arrive by early Friday.
 Cook transport director Debbie Boudreaux said the infants were being moved inland for fear that power outages might disable their ventilators.

-Harvey would be the first significant hurricane to hit Texas since Ike in September 2008 brought winds of 110 mph (177 kph) to the Galveston and Houston areas and inflicted $22 billion in damage.
+Harvey would be the first significant hurricane to hit Texas since Ike in September 2008 brought winds of 110 mph (177 kph) to the Galveston and Houston areas, inflicting $22 billion in damage.
 It would be the first big storm along the middle Texas coast since Hurricane Claudette in 2003 caused $180 million in damage.

 It’s taking aim at the same vicinity as Hurricane Carla, the largest Texas hurricane on record.
 Carla came ashore in 1961 with wind gusts estimated at 175 mph and inflicted more than $300 million in damage.
 The storm killed 34 people and forced about 250,000 people to evacuate.